kylecreate/100DaysOfCode/r1-log.md

   <summary>Day 11: Jan 17, 2024</summary>

   ### Today's Progress:
-  * Completed certification project #2 or 5 on Responsive Web Design (FCC)
+  * Completed certification project #2 or 5 on Responsive Web Design (fCC)
   * Completed building a Balance Sheet on fCC
   * Completed building a Cat Painting on fCC